pyth-network/pyth-js/pyth-aptos-js/README.md

 ### Example

-[This example](./src/examples/AptosRelay.ts) shows how to update prices on an EVM network.
+[This example](./src/examples/AptosRelay.ts) shows how to update prices on an Aptos network.
 It does the following:

 1. Fetches update data from the Price Service for the given price feeds.
 2. Calls the Pyth Aptos contract with the update data.